 During the last week of the Lenten season we celebrate Holy Week, a sacred time of the year for Christians when the events of Christ’s passion and death are remembered.
 In the remembering of the sacred stories, we hope not only to remember, but to experience the drama of these stories ourselves, that we may know Christ’s love for us in a new way.
 All are welcome at any or all of these services!

-Maundy Thursday, April 13, 7pm – The word Maundy is derived from the Latin word, madatum (commandment), and refers to Jesus giving the “new commandment” to “love one another as I have loved you” (John 13:34) to his disciples at the Last Supper.
+Maundy Thursday, March 29, 5:30 pm – Dinner & Holy Eucharist with Washing of the Feet in the Undercroft, followed by the Stripping of the Altar in the Sanctuary.
+The word Maundy is derived from the Latin word, madatum (commandment), and refers to Jesus giving the “new commandment” to “love one another as I have loved you” (John 13:34) to his disciples at the Last Supper.
 The Maundy Thursday service commemorates the Last supper and often focuses on two things Jesus did at the Last Supper: washing of the disciples’ feed and the institution of the sacrament of Holy Communion.
 The service ends in complete silence with the stripping of the altar, in recognition of Jesus prayers in the Garden of Gethsemane and the despair and death to come.

 Good Friday, March 30, 8 am & 7 pm Good Friday commemorates the Crucifixion of Jesus.
 During this solemn service, we mourn for the death of Jesus and for our own sins.
 No Eucharist is celebrated on this day.

 Easter Vigil, Saturday, March 31, 7 pm: The Easter Vigil is called the “king of liturgies.”
 At 7:00 p.m. we light the new fire of Easter and move from darkness to light telling the ancient stories of God’s people.
 We proclaim the Easter message, Christ is Risen!
 Bring your bells and other musical instruments.